 Not everyone experiences side effects.
 You may feel mild symptoms such as having a sore arm, feeling tired, having a fever, getting a headache, or feeling a bit sick.
 You can deal with them like you would a mild cold, with paracetamol and rest - but call 111 if your side effects are more severe or you feel really worried.
 They will be happy to talk!

-If you are 16 or over - you can book yourself an appointment online, and there are also walk-in options available where you don’t need an appointment.
+If you are 16 or over there are also walk-in options available where you don’t need an appointment.
 Usually, the vaccine is given at pharmacies, shopping centres, libraries, or at your GP practice.
 You may even find yourself in a church!
 There is a lot of flexibility with slots available during the weekdays, evenings, and weekends.
 It can be a quick and easy part of your day - then you can grab a coffee and enjoy a well-deserved rest.

 You can book your appointment easily through the National Booking Service and you can also change your appointment this way too.
 If you’re aged 12-17 and healthy, you only need to have one dose.
 If you are clinically vulnerable, you will need to have a second dose of vaccine 8 weeks after your first dose – your GP will have been in contact with you or your parents to discuss this with you already.